Residential Activation Fund

 Further information

-For further information, you can contact the project team:
+For further information about the fund, contact the project team:

 - via email on RAfund@dsdip.qld.gov.au